 What About Bob

-Bob Robbins got turned on to hi-fi back in 1974 during high school.
+Bob Robbins got introduced to hi-fi back in 1974 during high school.
 He went to a friend’s house and was shown a B&O Turntable – and was instantly fascinated with the aesthetics and engineering of that product.
-When in college, Bob and his best friend would frequent stores asking lots of questions about how this stuff worked all the while educating his ears as to how things are supposed to sound.
+When in college, Bob and his best friend would frequent stores asking lots of questions about how this hi fi stuff worked all the while educating his ears as to how things are supposed to sound.

 Bob was the 1976 NCAA floor exercise champion, a three time All-American and was inducted into the Colorado State University Sports Hall of Fame in 1994.
 These achievements were attained with the same level of dedication Bob uses in every speaker set up.
 Where Bob excels beyond others who have also completed the Sumiko training, are his focus, concentration and tenacity.